danielyule/hearthbreaker/readme.md

 completely defined, but the engine (called [Focus](http://fluiddruid.net/forum/viewtopic.php?f=24&t=4808)) is still in progress.
 These will allow for anyone to define new cards, by simply writing a JSON object to represent the card.

-_Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.

 ###Fireplace
 Jerome Leclanche is attempting to reverse engineer the xml format for the cards associated with Hearthstone and build an engine based on that.
 His work can be found on [Fireplace GitHub page](https://github.com/jleclanche/fireplace)